luizpvas/functuts/priv/tutorials/en/02-the-simplest-yet-useful-elm-component.md

 > We're still not thinking about UI, just actions.
 For example, I'm still not sure how "Clear selection" is good look - maybe a button next to the input's label, maybe clicking again on the selected color.

-With this in mind, we can enumare the actions as its own type:
+With this in mind, we can enumerate the actions as its own type:

 ```elm
 type Msg